SpaceVim/SpaceVim/docs/community.md

 ### Forum

-If you have something you'd like to share, or a question you'd like to discuss in depth, use the following forums
+If you have something you'd like to share, or a question you'd like to discuss in depth, use the following forums:

 - [Reddit channel](https://reddit.com/r/spacevim)
 - [Facebook group](https://www.facebook.com/groups/spacevim)